openchargemap/ocm-system/README.md

 ### Linux build
+The OCM Api and website we're original built using the .net framework on Windows, with SQL server as the backend database.
+A mongodb based caching layer was later added to the API which allowed read operations to avoid querying the SQL database.
+The system has since been ported to linux as a systemd based worker service.

+The API can be run as a standalone read-only mirror of the main API, with an automated sync of data pulled from the master API.

 - Install dotnet core 3.x sdk for your system (~350MB), check with `dotnet --version`
 	- `sudo snap install dotnet-sdk --channel=3.1/stable --classic`
 - Install latest monogdb for your system, set service to run on startup